 What You Need To Know About Divorce Mediation

-As an experienced family law and divorce mediator, I help couples get divorced without litigation and going to court.
+As a Certified Family Law Specialist, experienced family law and divorce mediator, I help couples get divorced without litigation and going to court.
 In mediation, I act as a “third-party neutral,” also known as a mediator.
 The third-party neutral does not represent any one party in the dispute, but rather, helps both parties negotiate and come to the table to create their own settlement agreement regarding property division, custody and support issues.
 As a mediator, I prepare all the required forms, then conference with both parties at the same time, settle all issues, and have a signed written agreement that is filed with the court.

 Divorce Mediation Can Protect The Children And Preserve The Marital Estate

 Attorney’s fees can diminish savings and even the equity in the family home.
 Since mediation costs less, the marital estate can be preserved leaving both parties with more funds and assets.

 One of the worse parts of a divorce is when parents disagree on the custody and visitation issues.
 Usually, it is the children that suffer the most.
 The children are not often called to choose directly, but there are many ways the children are poisoned against the other parent.
 If the children are older or if there has been time apart, one parent may already be taking the blame.
 Children will need both parents to help them through a divorce and mediation can help.
 Mediation can avoid the fights and disagreements entailed in litigation.